MatteoRubagotti/minimal-hitting-set/README.md

 # Minimal Hitting Set

-**NP-Complete Problem**: Given a ground set X of elements and also a grouping collection C of subsets available in X and an integer k, the task is to find the smallest subset of X, such that the smallest subset, H hits every set comprised in C.
+**NP-Complete Problem**: Given a ground set M of elements and also a grouping collection N of subsets available in M and an integer k, the task is to find the smallest subset of M, such that the smallest subset, H hits every set comprised in N.
-This implies that the intersection of H and S is null for every (sub)set S belonging to C, with size ≤ k.
+This implies that the intersection of H and S is null for every (sub)set S belonging to N, with size ≤ k.

 ## Requirements
 - Java 8